ewong31216/twitch/viv/develop/README.md

 Winning or losing messages will be displayed once the game finished, and locations of mines will be displayed if losing the game.

+**Unit Testing**

+I am not good at it and I only put 3 sample cases for testing App in App.test.js to demonstrate.
+I choose Enzyme, Chai, and I ran into a little problem with Jest.
+I am more used to angular's mock which is in jasmine.

 (Automatic README comment below)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).